oracle-quickstart/oci-hpc/README.md

 usage: resize.sh [-h] [--compartment_ocid COMPARTMENT_OCID]
                  [--cluster_name CLUSTER_NAME] [--nodes NODES [NODES ...]]
                  [--no_reconfigure] [--user_logging] [--force] [--remove_unreachable]
-                 [{add,remove,list,reconfigure}] [number]
+                 [{add,remove,remove_unreachable,list,reconfigure}] [number] [--quiet]
 Script to resize the CN

 positional arguments:
   {add,remove,remove_unreachable,list,reconfigure}
                               Mode type. add/remove node options, implicitly
                               configures newly added nodes.
 Also implicitly
                               reconfigure/restart services like Slurm to recognize
                               new nodes.
 Similarly for remove option, terminates nodes and implicitly reconfigure/restart services like
-                        Slurm on rest of the cluster nodes to remove reference to deleted nodes. number                Number of nodes to add or delete if a list of hostnames is not defined
+                              Slurm on rest of the cluster nodes to remove reference to deleted nodes.
+IMPORTANT: remove or remove_unreachable means delete the node from the cluster which means terminate the node. remove_unreachable should be used to remove specific nodes which are no longer reachable via ssh.
+It gives you control on which nodes will be terminated by passing the --nodes parameter. number                        Number of nodes to add or delete if a list of hostnames is not defined.

 optional arguments:
   -h, --help            show this help message and exit